SO(4,1) Yang-Mills theory of quantum gravity: Introduction

 \section{Introduction}

 That general relativity is able to subsume Newtonian gravity and explain phenomena that do not fit into the Newtonian framework such as Mercury's perihelion precession, light deflection, and gravitational red-shift as well as being compatible with special relativity has brought it wide acceptance.
 In recent years, however, as measurement tools have grown more accurate and new observations made, the necessity of introducing either tunable parameters or exotic forms of matter and energy to make general relativity fit those measurements has brought the theory into question.
 Observations of galactic rotational curves and gravitational lensing \cite{Zwicky:1937} \cite{Rubin:1970} \cite{Clowe:2006} have demanded the introduction of dark matter and accelerating expansion of the universe \cite{WMAP:2008} dark energy.
-At present there is no consensus on what these substances are, whether they even exist, or whether they are features of a more complete theory of gravity.
+At present there is no consensus on what these substances are.

 Besides the problems with general relativity at the macroscopic scale, achieving a quantum theory of gravity has become one of the most significant unsolved problems in physics.
 Attempts to place the Einstein-Hilbert action, where $R$ is the Ricci scalar, into a functional path integral ensemble, have all failed, giving nonsense results.
 The immediate source of the difficulty is that the theory is not renormalizable creating an infinite number of counterterms in perturbation expansions.
 Another, less theoretically troubling but mathematically difficult issue is that the expansion of the Lagrangian fails to terminate because of the volume element $\sqrt{-g}$ and the inverse metric $g^{\mu\nu}$.
 Therefore, unlike the actions of other forces, the gravitational action is not finite polynomial.
-A similar disaster occurs quantizing the weak force but disappears when it is unified with the electromagnetic force, motivating the quest to unify gravity with the other forces in the hope that it will become renormalizable \cite{Zee:2003}.
-This unified theory, however, would not solve all of gravity's problems because, by design, it would become general relativity at galactic and cosmological scales where dark matter and energy have an effect.
-Therefore, a unified theory would not necessarily solve these large scale, classical problems without additional, low-energy features.
+A disaster also occurs quantizing the weak force but disappears when it is unified with the electromagnetic force, motivating the quest to unify gravity with the other forces in the hope that it will become renormalizable \cite{Zee:2003}.